rohanmahy/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 # The IM URI Extended Key Usage

-This specification defines the KeyPurposeId id-kp-imUri, which MAY be included in certificates used to prove the identity of an Instant Messaging client.
-This Extended Key Usage is optionally critical.
+This specification defines the KeyPurposeId id-kp-imUri, which may be included in certificates used to prove the identity of an Instant Messaging client.
+This EKU extension MAY, at the option of the certificate issuer, be either critical or non-critical.

 ~~~
 id-kp  OBJECT IDENTIFIER  ::= {